 DO NOT operate the microwave oven empty, cook small food portions unattended, or use metal containers.
 When using the microwave oven without water or food, or cook too small a serving, microwave energy cannot be absorbed and will continuously reflect throughout the cavity.

-This will cause arcing and damage the oven cavity, door or other con
+This will cause arcing and damage the oven cavity, door or other components.

-- cause arcing and damage the oven cavity, door or other components. - 2.
-DO NOT store flammable materials next to, on top of, or in the oven. - 3.
+- 2. DO NOT store flammable materials next to, on top of, or in the oven. - 3.
 DO NOT dry clothes, newspapers or other materials in the oven, or use newspaper or paper bags for cooking. - 4.
 DO NOT hit or strike Control Panel.
 Damage to controls may occur. - 5.
 DO NOT use recycled paper products unless the paper product is labeled as safe for microwave oven use.
 Recycled paper products may contain impurities which may cause sparking.